Coarse-graining in time with the Functional Renormalisation Group: Relaxation in Brownian Motion: Summary

+The Effective Action (EA) $\Gamma$ allows one to derive \textit{effective equations of motion} (EEOMs) for the average position $\chi(t)\equiv \langle x(t) \rangle$ and variance $\langle x^2(t) \rangle$ in an analogous manner to the classical equations of motion, by taking variational derivatives.
+We used the LPA and WFR to compute the elements entering the EEOM, for instance the \textit{dynamical effective potential}.
+We verified the accuracy of the equilibrium limit to these equations, further emphasising the physical significance of certain aspects of the effective potential $V_{k=0}$: namely how the minimum of $V_{k=0}$ corresponds to the equilibrium position and its second derivative evaluated at this point to the variance through equation (\ref{eq:equal2pt}).
+We noted here that while the LPA reproduces these equilibrium quantities, the accuracy of covariance's temporal evolution diminished as temperature was lowered.

-We have also shown how the fRG can closely match the out of equilibrium evolution of the variance for both polynomial and doublewell potentials even just using the LPA approximation.
-For an Unequal Lennard-Jones type potential the LPA variance has reasonable accuracy and still captures highly non-trivial behaviour such as the variance overshooting its equilibrium value before settling to it.
-This is in a system for which the F-P equation fails to be resolved.
+Going beyond equilibrium, we examined how LPA+WFR handle relaxation towards it for the average position $\chi(t)$ in potentials such as a polynomial, a doublewell comprised of two LJ type interactions, or a bare $x^2$ plus gaussian bumps.
+The latter potential clearly demonstrates that the fRG is capable of capturing the effect of the non-trivial local features of this potential.
+In fact, the fRG could still offer reasonable approximations even in those cases where the Fokker-Planck numerics failed to converge.
+We have also shown how the fRG can closely match the relaxation of the variance $\langle x^2(t) \rangle$ to its equilibrium value: for both the unequal Lennard-Jones type potential and the $x^2$ plus gaussian bumps, the LPA variance has reasonable accuracy and still captures highly non-trivial behaviour such as the variance overshooting its equilibrium value before settling to it.
+This is in a system where numerically solving the Fokker-Planck equation failed to provide good results, at least using standard methods.
+Again, we find that accuracy decreases with decreasing temperature.

-While the fRG techniques we have outlined do not offer perfect agreement with simulations they can compute non-equilibrium evolution in a tiny fraction of the time that direct numerics takes with the LPA in particular offering results over 2 orders of magnitude quicker.
-Also, once the fRG computes the dynamical effective potential $\tilde{V}$ all the dynamics for any initial condition can be trivially computed in a couple of seconds.
-This means that it if one wishes to calculate, for example, the evolution of an ensemble of initial conditions the fRG offers a massive advantage over direct numerical simulation or solving the F-P equation, which would have to start a new full calculation for each initial condition.
+A clear conclusion that can be drawn from the above investigations is that decreasing the temperature negatively impacts the accuracy of using the LPA + WFR derivative expansion for the fRG to describe Brownian motion in the potentials we examined.
+This appears to correlate with the increasing importance at lower temperatures of higher order terms in the spectral expansion; indeed, it is expected that the lowest order terms in the derivative expansion (LPA + WFR) are best placed to describe evolution dominated by the lowest non-zero eigenvalues of the Fokker-Planck spectral expansion.
+It would seem that the derivative expansion of the fRG for studying thermal fluctuations has utility in the range from moderate temperatures (roughly when the classical force is comparable to the noise), up to the very high temperature regime where the small local features of the potential become less relevant.